ttsaryanski/Mogilev33-API/README.md

 ## 1. Install Dependencies

-⚠️ **Note:** To install the necessary dependencies for the NOTES API server, open a terminal and run:
+⚠️ **Note:** To install the necessary dependencies for the Mogilev33 API server, open a terminal and run:

 ```sh
 cd MOGILEV33 API